austinbenny/boltStressCalculator/docs/source/inputs_file.rst

 force1
 ^^^^^^
 This object is a list element.
-To make more forces, repeat the fields and syntax found in this element.
+To make more forces, repeat the fields and syntax in this element.

 * ``force``
     * `type`: String